stephaniemarzan/m3-hw3-marzan-stephanie/README.md

 I used the bootstrap guide in order to create a 12-column layout and align items inside the columns.

 [Link here](https://getbootstrap.com/docs/4.0/layout/grid/#responsive-classes)

+## Header Image
+I was using positioning to achieve the desired look but after speaking to the professor realized that it would be best to make the header image a background image of the section and then use opacity and an overlay to only affect the color of the image and not the content above it.